 Pre- and post-visit materials extend the educational value of a visit to the Museum.
 They prepare students in advance to think critically about the issues they will confront in their tour and offer suggestions for further inquiry after their visit.
 View Free Teacher’s Guides >

-The Museum has also created guides to using the Museum’s Holocaust Curriculum in classes reading frequently assigned books about the Holocaust.
-These guides are available at the links below:
+The Museum has created teacher guides to using the Museum’s Holocaust Curriculum in classes reading frequently assigned books about the Holocaust.
+These guides are found on the Museum’s Holocaust Curriculum website, available at the links below:

 Lesson Plans: The Number on Great-Grandpa’s Arm